-Answ ers provided in Appendix I-3-d indicate that you do not need to complete this section.
-O The amount paid to state or local government providers is the same as the amount paid to private providers of the same service.
-O The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
+Answers provided in Appendix I-3-d indicate that you do not need to complete this section.

+The amount paid to state or local government providers is the same as the amount paid to private providers of the same service.

+The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services.

-O The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
-When a state or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the state recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report. Ì Describe the recoupment process: ppendix I: Financial Accountability I-3: Payment (6 of 7) der Retention of Payments.
-Section $1903(a)(1)$ provides that Federal matching funds are only available for additures made by states for services under the approved waiver.
-Select one: ● I Providers receive and retain 100 percent of the amount claimed to CMS for waiver services. $\circ_I$ Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state. ppendix I: Financial Accountability I-3: Payment (7 of 7)
+The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
+When a state or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the state recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report.

+Describe the recoupment process:

+f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one:

+Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.

-- g.
-Additional Payment Arrangements - i.
+g.
+Additional Payment Arrangements

+i.
 Voluntary Reassignment of Payments to a Governmental Agency.
+Select one:

-Select one: - No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency. - O Yes.
+No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.

+Yes.
 Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).

-Specify the Specify the governmental agency (or agencies) to which reassignment may be made.
+Specify the governmental agency (or agencies) to which reassignment may be made.